Current as of May 8, 2015 (M42)

 In the past, powerd made continuous adjustments to the screen brightness based on the ambient light level.
 This was distracting to users and also generally ineffective: the majority of indoor environments occupy the bottom end of the range reported by our ambient light sensors.
 Due to the coarse readings within this range, the automatically-chosen brightness levels were frequently undesirable.
 We decided to switch to just two levels: one that would work well in most indoor environments, and a very-bright level for outdoor environments.

 When the power source or ambient light level changes, powerd transitions to the new brightness level.
 Before the user has touched a brightness key, the brightness will update automatically between when AC power is connected or disconnected.
 When the user presses the brightness-up or brightness-down keys, powerd animates to the requested level and stops making further ambient-light-triggered or power-source-triggered automated adjustments until the system is rebooted.

-A single user-configured brightness is tracked for both AC and battery power; once the user has adjusted the brightness via the brightness-up and brightness-down keys, the brightness remains at that level until the next time the system boots.
-Note that this implies that until the user touches a brightness adjustment key that the brightness will vary automatically between battery and AC power scenarios.
+A single user-configured brightness is tracked for both AC and battery power; once the user has adjusted the brightness via the brightness keys, the brightness remains at that level until the next time the system boots.
 (Prior to M36, separate user-configured levels were maintained for AC and battery power -- see issue 360042.)
 There are 16 user-selectable brightness steps, divided evenly between the full non-linear percentage-based range (i.e. each button press moves the brightness by 100 / 16 = 6.25%).
 The brightness popup that appears when a button is pressed actually contains a draggable slider that can be used to select a brightness percentage that doesn't match one of the pre-defined steps.

 In the past, the previous user-configured level was restored at boot, but this was deliberately removed.
 A given device is frequently used in many different environments: dark rooms, well-lit rooms with lots of ambient light, etc. We decided that always booting with a reasonable default brightness was preferable to sometimes restoring a blindingly-high brightness when booting in a dark room or restoring an extremely-dim brightness when booting in a bright room.